Macro and Micro Nutrients to Maintain Health

 How much Vitamin C should I take?

 As Vit C is water-soluble, it gets used up by the body rapidly so it’s important to dose vitamin C multiple times a day to keep your plasma levels saturated.
-1-2 grams of vitamin C 2-3 times per day is typically recommended.
+1-2 grams of vitamin C 2-3 times per day is typically recommended during times of illness.

 There is plenty of evidence that B2, B6, B12, and folic acid (vitamin B9) play a crucial role in the healthy balance of the immune system.
 Inadequate levels of folinic acid and B12 can drastically alter a person’s immune responses by affecting the production of nucleic acid, protein synthesis, inhibiting the activity of immune cells, and interfering with metabolic processes*.
 Some of these metabolic processes include methylation and theserine, glycine, and purine cycles.
 Methylation defects lead to high homocysteine levels which causes systemic and vascular inflammation contributing to the pathogenesis of many other diseases.